 Planners are responsible for ensuring that all the materials, equipment, permits, and resources are available prior to a job being scheduled.
 Other factors to consider include:

-It is vital that a single CMMS, such as SAP, is used throughout the organization.
-By accounting for craft hours, materials, and equipment in one system, planners can ensure an effective and measurable maintenance process, and time is not wasted by exporting data to another system and back into SAP.
+It is vital that a single CMMS, such as SAP or Maximo, is used throughout the organization.
+By accounting for craft hours, materials, and equipment in one system, planners can ensure an effective and measurable maintenance process, and time is not wasted by exporting data to another system and back into SAP or Maximo.
 Furthermore, it provides transparency throughout the organization so that all departments are aligned.

 Equipment, permits, tools, and materials should be available for craftsman before any job starts.